$K$-theoretic DT/PT correspondence for toric Calabi-Yau 4-folds: Abstract

 \section{Abstract}

 Recently, Nekrasov discovered a new ``genus'' for Hilbert schemes of points on $\C^4$.
-We conjecture a DT/PT correspondence for Nekrasov genera for toric Calabi-Yau 4-folds.
-We verify our conjecture in several cases using a vertex formalism.
+We extend its definition to Hilbert schemes of curves and moduli spaces of stable pairs, and conjecture a $K$-theoretic DT/PT correspondence for toric Calabi-Yau 4-folds.
+We develop a $K$-theoretic vertex formalism, which allows us to verify our conjecture in several cases.

 Taking a certain limit of the equivariant parameters, we recover the cohomological DT/PT correspondence for toric Calabi-Yau 4-folds recently conjectured by the first two authors.
 Another limit gives a dimensional reduction to the $K$-theoretic DT/PT correspondence for toric 3-folds conjectured by Nekrasov-Okounkov.